Skip to content

 translator_adapter.h file (here x, y, and z are numbers that

-correspond to the current version of doxygen).
+version of doxygen).
 All translators that

 previously derived from the \c Translator class now derive from this